SnowCheetos/AutoMoonBot/legacy/policy_gradient/README.md

     $$\bar{r}_t = { { g_t - \mu_r } \over \sigma_r }$$

     $\gamma$ is the discount rate, exponentially drops off as it approaches infinite future

-    $P_t$ represents the portfolio value at time $t$, and ${P_{t=T} \over P_{t=0}}$ represents the total portfolio log return.
-Although intuitively it makes more sense to add it after the summation, but it was determined empirically that this expression produced better results

-    $\beta$ here is the parameter of interest, it represents the importance of log return when computing loss, which is ignored when set to `null` or $0$

 - `full_port` describes whether or the model should go full ape mode, if `true`, it will use $100 \%$ of the portfolio for each trade, otherwise the amount of portfolio to use is determined by the action probability.